The male and female elements: anima and animus.

 - Meet the archetypes of the mother (Great Mother and Terrible Mother) and father (Man with Heart and Greedy Tyrant).

 What does this mean for you?

-Namely that, although you are not aware of it, you carry your own image of masculinity and femininity within you.
+Namely, although you are not aware of it, you carry your own image of masculinity and femininity within you.
 This image is an image of a man and a woman built on the basis of collective beliefs (both positive and negative).
 Beliefs about which man or woman should be derived from the collective unconscious (archetypes of Gods and Goddesses).
 But also your image of masculinity and femininity built on your own life experiences.
+This is your personal belief.
 This image is primarily influenced by your relationship with your mom and dad.
 But also with any other man or woman for some reason important to you in the early years of life.

 In spiritual development, it is very important to take responsibility for your life and demythologize this inner ideal.